John Long: Nothing but Rubble

 The never-ending pursuit of new routes, fame and glory.

-Lance “Golden” Rule and I motored an hour along Pacific Coast Highway, veered north into the Santa Monica Mountains and parked at the Sandstone Peak trailhead and the start of one of a dozen or so trails criss-crossing our local rock-climbing area, know loosely as “Echo Cliffs.”
+The late, great Steve Edwards and I motored an hour along Pacific Coast Highway, veered north into the Santa Monica Mountains and parked at the Sandstone Peak trailhead and the start of one of a dozen or so trails criss-crossing our local rock-climbing area, know loosely as “Echo Cliffs.”
 The plan was to scour the countryside for potential new climbs.
 If we were merely out for a trail run or a hike, I wouldn’t last an hour, but throw in the chance of finding new rock to climb and I’d jog to hell and gone.
-(Golden would slog to Ecuador for the fun of it.)
+(Steve would slog to Ecuador for the fun of it.)
 We threw on light packs, laced up, and cast off.

-As we all know, climbers are notorious and shameless liars about elapsed times and mileage covered.
-The Sandstone Peak Trail, the most popular in the entire range, is basically two miles of zigzagging up an old fire trail steep as the back side of Half Dome.
+Sandstone Peak Trail, the most popular in the entire range, is basically two miles of zigzagging up an old fire trail steep as the back side of Half Dome.
 It took me eight trips spread over two months before I broke 30 minutes to the actual “peak,” which is not an actual peak, but a clearing with a big sandstone boulder a ways off.
 One local climber claimed to have covered this ground in 16 minutes and change and I’m calling that a prodigious lie.
-Golden and I gained the “peak” in 32 minutes and started jogging out a rolling fire road leading south, hoping to find the next El Capitan.
+Steve and I gained the “peak” in 32 minutes and started jogging out a rolling fire road leading south, hoping to find the next El Capitan.

-“Yo, I think you just ran through a big patch of poison oak,” he yelled out.
+“Yo, I think you just ran through a patch of poison oak,” he yelled out.

 “Not the brambles, you fool,” he yelled.
 “The other stuff.
 And it is oak.”

-Meanwhile I’d studied the rock wall for about three seconds and realized it was more of a vertical dirt clod than another El Capitan.
-I backtracked to Golden and we carried on toward another promising outcrop — a spectacular-looking monolith that would bring us fame and glory, if we could only find it.
-And finding it would be a task since, as usual, we carried no map and were exploring basically by dead-reckoning the twisting terrain and guessing our route toward an unseen goal.
+Meanwhile I’d studied the rock wall for about three seconds and realized it was more of a vertical dirt clod than another El Cap.
+I backtracked to Steve and we carried on toward another promising outcrop — a spectacular-looking monolith that would bring us fame and glory, if we could only find it.
+And finding it would be a task since we didn’t need no stinking map and were exploring by dead-reckoning the twisting terrain and guessing our route toward an unseen goal.

 The thin trail grew fiendishly overgrown, forcing us to stoop under low-hanging branches covering the path like trellis mesh.
 If we were to ever get a look at that superb cliff we’d spotted from below, this was the one and only way.
 We were certain of that much.
 Soon we were groveling on all fours.

-Then my pack hung up on branch, and angered, I plowed on till the limb twanged loose and whip-sawed Golden right in the grill.
+Then my pack hung up on branch, and angered, I plowed on till the limb twanged loose and whip-sawed Steve right in the grill.